• Skip to primary navigation

 The Health Risks of Too Little Salt

-If you google “benefits of sodium” you will find it plays a role in keeping out fluids balance, balanced blood pressure, transporting nerve impulses, blood flow and circulation, glucose absorption and more.
+If you google “benefits of sodium” you will find it plays a role in keeping our fluids balance, balanced blood pressure, transporting nerve impulses, blood flow and circulation, glucose absorption and more.

 Prepackaged Foods VS Whole Foods

 There are a lot of prepackaged or frozen meals out there that add sodium to make it taste good and is also used as a preservative.
-In these prepackaged meal there is a lot of sodium but little potassium, magnesium or other vitamins and minerals.
+In these prepackaged meal there is a high amount of sodium but little potassium, magnesium or other vitamins and minerals.
 Its also not uncommon for people to add table salt to these meals.
-This can lead to high sodium levels causing high blood pressure amongst other problems.
+This can lead to high sodium intake causing high blood pressure amongst other problems.

 Eating whole foods and meals from scratch will help you keep a balanced diet with all your nutritional needs being met.
 Choosing high quality whole foods enhances your vitamin and mineral intake helping your body function properly.
 Cooking with real salt and knowing exactly how much is in your meal will help you balance you salt intake avoiding the risk of too much or too little salt.